-On August 15, 2018, CannBioRex Pharma Limited, a company incorporated under the laws of England and Wales ('CannU.K.'') and a wholly-owned subsidiary of our wholly-owned subsidiary CBR Pharma, entered into the Research Agreement (the "Second Oxford Agreement") with Oxford, pursuant to which CBR Pharma (through
+On August 15, 2018, CannBioRex Pharma Limited, a company incorporated under the laws of England and Wales (CannU.K.") and a wholly-owned subsidiary of our wholly-owned subsidiary CBR Pharma, entered into the Research Agreement (the "Second Oxford Agreement") with Oxford, pursuant to which CBR Pharma (through CannU.K.) has sponsored Oxford's research and development of SCAs developed from the Hebrew Licensed Technology.
+At Oxford, the SCAs generated in the Hebrew University are being tested for analgesic and anti-inflammatory effects in established pre-clinical models.

-Pursuant to the Second Oxford Agreement, Oxford undertook a research project (the 'Research Project'') based around the clinical development of SCAs that are known to exhibit both anti-inflammatory and immunomodulatory properties.
+Pursuant to the Second Oxford Agreement, Oxford undertook a research project (the 'Research Project') based around the clinical development of SCAs that are known to exhibit both anti-inflammatory and immunomodulatory properties.
 The aim of the Research Project was to develop and characterize chemical compounds that are synthesized at Hebrew University to create treatments for chronic pain, RA and other chronic inflammatory conditions, and to eventually obtain regulatory approval to initiate early-phase clinical trials by mid to late 2022 or as soon as possible thereafter.
 The Second Oxford Agreement had an initial term of one year beginning on March 22, 2019, but was extended by amendment to March 31, 2020, or any later date agreed to by the parties, unless terminated earlier.
 The Second Oxford Agreement was not extended any further after March 31, 2020, and CannU.K.'s relationship with Oxford continued with additional agreements with Oxford, as described below.